Jubatian/rrpge-spec/specs/inputdev.rst

 easing the use (such as by a keyboard and a mouse), or for providing better support for a wider number of devices (such as supporting both mice and touch devices).

-If an application wants to use more than one device type, it can indicate this using the 0xBD0 field in the Application Header (see "bin_rpa.rst" for further details).

 When multiple devices are present, the host may decide to provide multiple logical presentations for a single physical device.
 This condition can be